eslager/TutorialDocs/AlanExplanation.md

 **1.1.
 First, recreate your .geojson file as a .js file containing a var to hold the geojson data**

-*Note: this method for adding geojson data to a Leaflet map is (rather poorly) explained [here](https://leafletjs.com/examples/geojson/), and used in [this tutorial](https://leafletjs.com/examples/choropleth/) from Fall Quarter Lab 3b.
+*Note: this method for adding geojson data to a Leaflet map is (rather poorly) explained [here](https://leafletjs.com/examples/geojson/), and used in [this tutorial](https://leafletjs.com/examples/choropleth/) referenced in Fall Quarter Lab 3b.
 This method only works if you are using geojson data that you can edit, **not** live data from a data feed, like the USGS earthquake data we used in Lab 2 in Fall Quarter.*

 1. Open your `Sea_Parcel.geojson` file